sound-mind-banner

 Essential Oils

-There are many different essential oils that are used for so many different things.
-(Definitely too many to list here on this page) However, below you will find some of the most commonly used essential oils used for stress, anxiety and mild depression.
+There are many different essential oils that are used for so many different things, too many to list here.
+However, below you will find some of the most commonly used essential oils used for stress, anxiety and mild depression.
+While you can find essential oils at most big box stores, you'll want to make sure that your oils are certified as high quality, pure, and organic for the best possible results.

 • Lavender - anxiety, frustration, irritability, anger, hysteria, insomnia